Keeping your grill clean isn't just for aesthetics; it's also a way to ensure that your cooking produces food with the best possible taste.

 On the other hand, the gas flow will be increased if the burner has holes in it that weren’t there by design.

 Cracks and holes in the burner metal will cause excess gas flow and hot spots in gas grills.
-They can also cause repeated flare-ups that can char your meat through the cooking grates or burn off your seasoning.
+They can also cause repeated flare-ups that can char your meat through the grill grates or burn off your seasoning.

 If you see any cracks or holes in your burners, it is time to replace them.